Relationship Issues

 Getting Over an Affair: Can Your Marriage Survive It?

 Infidelity can cause gut-wrenching heartache and deep emotional pain that has a lasting impact.
 If you were the betrayed spouse, you may wonder if getting over an affair is even possible.
 The answer is yes.
 No matter how deep your hurt, there is still hope.
 God heals broken hearts and can restore what has been lost.
 Nobody can go back and start a new beginning, but anyone can start today and make a new ending. – Maria Robinson If your partner is genuinely repentant for his or her behavior, and you are both willing and committed to do whatever it takes to repair the damage, your relationship can be healed and rebuilt.
 With faith, patience, dedication, and God’s help, trust can be restored and your connection strengthened.
-Your marriage can not only survive but emerge stronger than before.
+Flower Mound Christian Counseling can help guide you through this process so your marriage can not only survive but emerge stronger than before.
 Necessary stages in getting over an affair and healing your marriage Atonement.
 The first step is an apology without excuses.
 The unfaithful partner needs to sincerely regret what he or she has done and want to make things right.
 Grief.
 Give yourselves time to grieve.
 Healing involves mourning and new growth.
 You need to grieve the loss of the vision you had for your shared future and leave the affair behind.
 These are necessary before you can start building a new vision and become new partners for each other.
 Insight.
 Repairing a marriage requires an honest, non-blameful examination and mutual exchange of the state of your relationship before the affair.
 The unfaithful partner needs to be upfront about why it happened.
 Not to try and justify it, but rather to provide insight.
-Look at what may not have been working in the marriage that ultimately led to an open door for someone else to walk into.
-Also, share the wants and [...]
+Look at what may not have been working in the marriage that ultimately led to an open [...]

 Comments Off on Getting Over an Affair: Can Your Marriage Survive It?